mattbostock/timbala/README.md

 foremost for reliability, clustering and durable storage are explicit project non-goals.

-AthensDB is intended for use as a secondary, durable, data store for time series data.
+Timbala is intended for use as a secondary, durable, data store for time series data.
 It supports PromQL and the Prometheus query API, but does not depend on Prometheus.

-Data stored in AthensDB can be visualised using [Grafana][].
+Data stored in Timbala can be visualised using [Grafana][].

 [Prometheus]: https://prometheus.io/
 [Grafana]: http://grafana.org/